Danieldotcomcoder/To-do-List/README.md

 * open terminal and type : 1-  npm run build.
                            2-  npm start.

+To start the testing type in terminal : npm start test

 To see a live version:
 * https://danieldotcomcoder.github.io/TO-DO-LIST/
 ## Author